ShreyaBM/ThereMax/README.md

 4. For best results, play the instrument in a well-lit room with a white wall (no other red and green objects)

-Credits: cmu_112_graphics.py is written by Prof. David Kosbie (teaching professor at Carnegie Mellon University) for course 15-112
+**Credits**: cmu_112_graphics.py is written by Prof. David Kosbie (teaching professor at Carnegie Mellon University) for course 15-112